The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: The suite of galaxy formation simulations

 \subsection{Semi-analytic models of galaxy formation}

 Semi-analytic models (SAMs) solve for the formation and evolution of galaxies using dark matter (DM) halo populations and merger trees built from DM-only $N$-body simulations.
-In the three models explored here, the following physical processes are modelled (i) the collapse and merging of DM halos; (ii) the accretion of gas onto halos; (iii) the shock heating and radiative cooling of gas inside DM halos, leading to the formation of galactic disks; (iv) star formation in galaxy disks; (v) stellar feedback from the evolving stellar populations; (vi) chemical enrichment of stars and gas; (vii) the growth via gas accretion and merging of black holes (BHs); (viii) heating by Active Galactic Nuclei (AGN); (ix) photoionisation of the intergalactic medium; (x) galaxy mergers which can trigger starbursts (starbursts) and the formation and/or growth of spheroids; (xi) effects of disk instabilities which in some models can trigger starbursts.
+In the three models explored here, the following physical processes are modelled (i) the collapse and merging of DM haloes; (ii) the accretion of gas onto haloes; (iii) the shock heating and radiative cooling of gas inside DM haloes, leading to the formation of galactic discs; (iv) star formation in galaxy discs; (v) stellar feedback from the evolving stellar populations; (vi) chemical enrichment of stars and gas; (vii) the growth via gas accretion and merging of black holes (BHs); (viii) heating by AGN; (ix) photoionisation of the intergalactic medium; (x) galaxy mergers which can trigger starbursts and the formation and/or growth of spheroids; (xi) effects of disc instabilities which in some models can trigger starbursts.
 In SAMs, the timescale in which galaxy mergers happen needs to be prescribed, and generally happens after the satellite subhalo that hosts a satellite galaxy ceases to be tracked due to its low number of DM particles.

 The SAMs studied here differ in the way the different processes above are modelled.
 For the purpose of this paper, the key processes we are interested in are AGN feedback and the physical processes triggering starbursts, and hence we especially focus on describing the way these are modelled.
 Note that SAMs are sensitive to the number of snapshots produced with the $N$-body simulation (in a way that hydrodynamical simulations are not), and the disparate number of snapshots of the adopted simulations in the SAMs below will impact how finely we can sample the SFHs of galaxies.